January 4, 2018

 For smaller groups of less than 1000, Tacoma, WA again appears as a top pick followed by Silicon Valley and Chattanooga, TN, along with five others.

-The top cities by maximum group size are:
+The top cities by maximum group sizes are:

 Small: Tacoma, Silicon Valley, Chattanooga, El Paso, Madison, Tempe, Portland Maine and Raleigh